algorandfoundation/xGov/Proposals/xgov-34.md

 Description: https://github.com/HashMapsData2Value/gjallarbro/tree/main/modgunn Barebones PoC

 ### Convert PoC into proper Beaker & Algokit code
-Date: DD/MM/YYYY
+Date: 1 month
-Amount: ???
+Amount: 30000
+Description:
-Description: Since I wrote the PoC lots of nice things have happened on Algorand.
-I need to recreate it with AlgoKit and into Beaker.
+- Since I wrote the PoC lots of nice things have happened on Algorand.
+I need to recreate it with AlgoKit and into Beaker, adding tests and so on.
+- I also need to add a logicsig that will fund a transaction group allowing a new Algorand account with 0 Algo to claim Algo.

 ### CLI Tool
-Date: DD/MM/YYYY
+Date: 4 months
-Amount: ???
+Amount: 120000
 Description:
 - With the CLI tool you'll be able to set the parameters for the trade, confirm with the counter-part, publish the contract, and then follow through with the steps of the protocol.
 - CLI tool will assume you have an Algorand and Monero node available, as well as the wallets for each.
 - Will include video tutorial.

 ### Make everything compatible with XMR/ASA
-Date: DD/MM/YYYY
+Date: 1 month
-Amount: ???
+Amount: 30000
 Description:
 - Convert everything to be able to handle trades between XMR and ASA.
 In particular will require looking at opt-ins, how to ensure MBR Algo is available, etc.

 ## Benefits for the community